mpempekos/QL/README.md

 #A DSL for questionnaires, called QL.
 QL allows you to define simple forms with conditions and computed values.
 Antlr 4.0 grammar-based parser generator is used and the Java programming language.
+This project was part of the course 'Software Construction' during Msc of Software Engineering

 The assignment: Questionnaire Language (QL)